 The foremost amongst these is the new Fire Station 10, which is planned in Western Goleta.
-Fire Station 10 is being designed to a LEED Silver standard, which includes a solar installation and a 150 kW capacity diesel generator.
-It is recommended that battery storage for electricity backup be included in the design considerations in addition to the diesel generator.
-It has also been designed to a high standard of sustainability, with extensive thought given to aesthetics and environmental impact22.
+Fire Station 10 is being designed to a LEED Silver standard, which currently includes a conceptual design for a solar installation and a 150-kW capacity diesel generator.
+It is recommended that battery storage for electricity backup be included in the design considerations, in addition to the diesel generator.
+It has also been designed to a high standard of sustainability, with extensive thought given to aesthetics and environmental impact.23

 The new train station that is projected to open in 2024 will have a sustainable design, is required to be certified LEED Silver, and provides an excellent opportunity to install a solar power producing facility.
-The new station will lead to lower GHG emissions by increasing train ridership.
-Greater use of the station and higher levels of train ridership will result from several factors, including expanded parking, improved bicycle and pedestrian access, and better connectivity between the train station and UCSB23.
+The new station will lead to lower GHG emissions by increasing train ridership, reducing local vehicle miles traveled (VMT).
+Greater use of the station and higher levels of train ridership will result from several factors, including expanded parking, improved bicycle and pedestrian access, and better connectivity between the train station and the neighboring University of California - Santa Barbara (UCSB).24